jamf/DEPNotify/README.md

 * **MainText:** This command will change the main body of text in the application.

-*Example:* `Command: MainText: Something about how amazing the DEP process you've created is.`
+*Example:* `Command: MainText: Something about how amazing the DEP process you've created is.` *Example w/ New Lines:* `Command: MainText: Something about how amazing the DEP process you've created is. \n \n It really is amazing.`

 * **Notification:** This will issue a notification to the Mac's notification center and display it.